What is Data Integration?

 Use Cases Integrating CRM with marketing tools, connecting e-commerce websites with inventory management systems, etc. Creating centralized data warehouses, consolidating customer data, merging data for financial reporting, etc.

 Tools and Technologies Middleware, APIs, message queues, ESBs, integration platforms, and API gateways.
-ETL tools, data integration platforms, data warehouses, data lakes, and database management systems.
+Data integration and ETL tools, data warehouses, data lakes, and database management systems.

 How Does Data Integration Work?

-Integrating data can be a challenge, especially if you deal with multiple data sources.
+The data integration process can be a challenge, especially if you deal with multiple data sources.
 Each source may have its own format, structure, and quality standards, making it essential to establish a robust data integration strategy.

-Additionally, you’ll need to plan your data integration project to ensure data accuracy and timeliness throughout the integration process.
+Additionally, you’ll need to plan your project to ensure data accuracy and timeliness throughout the process.
 Overcoming these challenges often involves using specialized data integration tools that streamline the process and provide a unified, reliable dataset for informed decision-making and analysis.

-As far as the data integration process is concerned, it can be done in real time, in batches, via streaming, etc. Generally, though, it involves the following key steps:
+As far as the process is concerned, it can be done in real time, in batches, via streaming, etc. Generally, though, the data integration process involves the following key steps:

 1. Identifying Data Sources